MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connector-platform.md

 The following steps provide more details about the open app connector platform process:

-1. Email Microsoft at [BuildSaaSConnectors@microsoft.com](mailto:BuildSaaSConnectors@microsoft.com), expressing your intent for partnership.
-In your email, describe your SasA app and any integration scenarios of interest, and provide any relevant links.
+1. Email Microsoft at [buildSaaSConnector@microsoft.com](mailto:buildSaaSConnector@microsoft.com), expressing your intent for partnership.
+In your email, describe your SaaS app and any integration scenarios of interest, and provide any relevant links.

 1. Microsoft will set up a vendor discovery call.
 Use this call to learn more about the open app connector platform, integration opportunities, mutual customer benefits, and how to build a connector.